W80 (nuclear warhead): 2007 nuclear weapons incident

 On August 30, 2007, six cruise missiles armed with W80-1 warheads were mistakenly loaded onto a B-52 and flown from Minot Air Force Base, North Dakota, to Barksdale Air Force Base, Louisiana, on a mission to transport cruise missiles for decommissioning.
-It was not discovered that the six missiles had nuclear warheads until the plane landed at Barksdale, leaving the warheads unaccounted for over 36 hours.
-5th Bomb Wing subsequently failed its nuclear surety inspection in late-May 2008.
-2nd Bomb Wing from Barksdale Air Force Base took over the role until the wing was recertified on the 15th August 2008.
+It was not discovered that the six missiles had nuclear warheads until the plane landed at Barksdale, leaving the warheads unaccounted for, for over 36 hours.
+5th Bomb Wing failed its nuclear surety inspection in late May 2008.
+2nd Bomb Wing from Barksdale Air Force Base took over the role until the wing was recertified on 15 August 2008.

 W80-4 Refurbishment and LRSO

-In 2014 a life extension program for the W80-1 was started and the LEP warhead was given the W80-4 designation.
+In 2014, a life extension program (LEP) for the W80-1 was started and the LEP warhead was given the W80-4 designation.
 The warhead will be used on the new AGM-181 LRSO cruise missile.
-First production unit is estimated in 2025 and production should finish in 2031.
+The first production unit is expected to be completed in 2027.
 According to public descriptions of the program, the warhead will offer no increased military capability, only refurbishing and updating components, and increasing weapon safety and reliability.

 In FY2022, the National Nuclear Security Administration requested funding for the W80-4 ALT-SLCM variant of the warhead, for use on a new US Navy sea-launched cruise missile to be deployed in the late 2020s.